samuelleblanc/fp/README.md

     - sat.tle: Selected data for satellite tracks in form of Two Line Element set from http://www.celestrak.com
     - profiles.txt: text file containing dictionary assignment for map setup defaults. each profile linked to a field mission, python dict format.
     - platform.txt: text file containing dictionary assignment for details on each platform: max altitude, max speed, speed profile, vertical speed profile, turning rate
+    - WMS.txt: list of possible WMS servers for getting map images from the internet.
     - arc.ico: icon file
     - file.rc: plotting defaults file (python matplotlib.rc format)
     - map_icons: folder with icons for use on google earth (optional)
     - flt_modules: folder with multiple flt files.
 To use when creating the flt_module paths.
+    - map_???.pkl: files to enable faster initial loading of the basemap

 # Source files: